lcorcodilos/RecipeRepo/_posts/2021-08-22-garden-sauce-pasta.md

 *that I'm willing to call it my own - though let's not confuse that with* *calling it "unique."*

+Every week or two in June, July, and August, there are 2-4 lbs of tomoatoes to pick and eat in the garden I started during the summer of 2020.
+This recipe was built as a way to use up the tomatoes without too much time or effort needed.
+It's quick enough that it could be made for lunch.

 {% capture ingredients %}
 ## Ingredients
 - Olive oil